manticoresoftware/manticoresearch/manual/Server_settings/Searchd.md

 ### query_log

 <!-- example conf query_log -->
 Query log file name.
 Optional, default is empty (do not log queries).
-All search queries will be logged in this file.
+All search queries (such as SELECT ... but not INSERT/REPLACE/UPDATE queries) will be logged in this file.
 The format is described in [Query logging](../Logging/Query_logging.md).
 In case of 'plain' format, you can use the 'syslog' as the path to the log file.
 In this case all search queries will be sent to syslog daemon with `LOG_INFO` priority, prefixed with '[query]' instead of timestamp.
 To use the syslog option the sphinx must be configured `-–with-syslog` on building.

 <!-- intro -->